- Home

 - 10 fascinating facts about dreams

 During sleep, the brain weaves a complex tapestry of images, emotions, and narratives that often bend the rules of logic and reality.
-And the fact these dreams unfold in the puzzling realm of the mind is what makes them so mysterious.

-Scientists and dreamers alike are often baffled by the nature of dreams – and to this day, they still can’t fully be explained.
+Scientists and dreamers alike are often baffled by the nature of dreams – and, to this day, they still can’t fully be explained.
 However, it’s widely believed that they draw on personal experiences, emotions, and unconscious fears and desires.

 With that said, we’ve taken a closer look at the world of dreams to pull together a list of 10 fascinating facts.
-From not being able to read in our dreams to spiders dreaming too – we hope you enjoy them!

 1. The most common UK dream is about teeth falling out